 While Etsy is a great place to get in front of potential customers who wouldn’t have otherwise found you, once you’re up and running and have built a decent audience, you can move your store over to Shopify and retain a larger portion of the income you make from selling your goods.

 Build up a following on your Instagram account and you could quickly be making extra money online.
 Major brands, gear companies, and even startups are willing to shell out $500-$5,000+ per post to get in front of your audience.
 While it’s getting harder and harder to build a massive Instagram audience, if you already have a solid niche and are posting quality content regularly with a great camera for taking Instagram photos, with a few small tweaks you can make yourself an influencer.
-Check out this awesome article from Shopify on how to build and grow your Instagram following to get started.
+Check out this awesome article from Shopify on how to build and grow your Instagram following to get started, and as your following grows, you can start a blog to really build up your blog business plan and take things to new heights.

 While Etsy is fantastic for handmade goods that you’ve already created, if you’ve got killer designs that would look good on phone cases, t-shirts, or even wall hangings, pillows, and duvets, you can sell them on Society6 without paying anything to start.
 Society6 lets artists upload their designs and create their own shops where they choose what products their designs can be used on.
 That means one design can be used to make a whole range of awesome products that are printed and shipped on demand whenever someone buys from you.
 With top creators making thousands every month just from selling their designs.

-If you've developed valuable skill sets or picked up certifications within your industry over the years, offering your consulting services to local business owners can be a lucrative way to make money online.
-Whether you're an expert marketer, business strategist, or manufacturing aficionado, there's likely a local business owner who's willing to pay you to help them solve an issue with their company.
-Start with this 18-step checklist to becoming a local business consultant from Karyn Greenstreet and then use my guide to crafting an effective cold email to convince them to hire you.
+If you’ve developed valuable skill sets or picked up certifications within your industry over the years, offering your consulting services to local business owners can be a lucrative way to make money online.
+Whether you’re an expert marketer, business strategist, or manufacturing aficionado, there’s likely a local business owner who’s willing to pay you to help them solve an issue with their company.
+Start with my guide to launching a freelance (consulting) business and then use my breakdown of crafting an effective cold email to convince local small business owners to hire you.
+You can even get hired as a consultant by putting your work online and publishing helpful content (take my roundup of honest Bluehost reviews as an example) and prospective clients will want to hire you for more personalized help if they like what they see.

 If you have a fondness and talent for taking pictures you can make extra money online by becoming a stock photographer and selling your images to a stock photo company like ShutterStock or iStockPhoto.
 You’ll get royalties every time someone licenses an image you’ve submitted.
-To really be successful, build your own photography website to be able to showcase your portfolio and start getting higher-paid private corporate work.
+To really be successful, build your own photography website with a platform like Pixpa, to be able to better showcase your portfolio and start getting higher-paid private corporate work.

 Not only is Airbnb a great way to make extra money online by renting out your spare bedroom, but you also get the benefit of meeting new people (if that’s your kind of thing).
 You can even rent out an entirely new apartment just to manage as an Airbnb.